C2SM/spack-c2sm/docs/Install.rst

     SPACK_DIR=$SCRATCH
     ./config.py -m tsa -i $SPACK_DIR -r $SPACK_DIR/spack/etc/spack -u ON

-**Careful: the repos.yaml file is always modified in a way that it points to the spack-mch package repositories from which you call the config.sh script.**
+**Careful: the repos.yaml file is always modified in a way that it points to the spack-c2sm package repositories from which you call the config.sh script.**

 Next and final step is to source your newly installed instance under *$SPACK_DIR/share/spack* in order to activate it.